 Be sure to fill out a new FAFSA form every year so your child receives all the grants they qualify for.

-Families Borrow Money To Cover About a Quarter of College Expenses
+Families Borrow Money To Cover About a Fifth of College Expenses

 Federal vs. Private Student Loans